Retrieve historical imagery

 - On the time animation toolbar, click the Configure button.

 The Time Settings window appears.
 This window allows you to change the playback speed of the timeline so that more or less time will pass before the timeline jumps to the next image.

 - In the Time Settings window, adjust the playback speed to the slowest setting and click OK.

 - Play the time slider again.

 While the time animation plays more slowly, sometimes the imagery changes even when the time slider does not.
-The time slider is currently divided into four-year intervals, and it's possible for more than one image to have been taken during these intervals.
+The time slider is currently divided into five-year intervals, and it's possible for more than one image to have been taken during these intervals.
 You'll lower the display interval to show only one image per tick of the timeline.
 Doing so will cause the time animation to take a long time to span the entire chronology of Landsat imagery, so you'll also narrow the time encompassed by the timeline to show only imagery between 1972 and 1980.
 Later, you'll look at imagery from the other decades.
 This way, you can look at the imagery in more manageable 10-year time periods and also choose the best image from each decade to include in your presentation.